we-wow/Courses/FundamentalsToAI/README.md

 * File graph.py is the implementation of BFS and DFS algorithms.
 * File load_forecasting.py is the implementation of the task of the chapter "Machine Learning".
 * There is nothing in main.py
+* Work4 and DQN are the source code of work 4.